michbur/dpcR/inst/dpcReport/about.md

 All tables allow multiconditional filtering as well as sorting.
 The content of each table may be downloaded or printed using the menu bar at the top of the table.

 Most of the figures in GUI are interactive and yield additional information after a mouse click.
-The may be downloaded as .svg files.
+The may be downloaded separately as .svg files.

 1. **Input file**: Responsible for importing data into GUI.
 In case if data is not properly read, make sure that you have chosen a proper data format.
-In this panel you can also change name of the experiments and replicates in loaded data.
-Your original file will be NOT modified in this manner, changes affect only dpcReport analysis.
-The modified file in dpcR exchange format may be downloaded using **Save report** panel.
+In this panel you can also change name of the experiments, replicates and assays in loaded data.
+Your original file will be NOT modified in this manner.
+The modified file in a dpcR exchange format may be downloaded using **Save report** panel.
+The volume of the droplet and its uncertainty is already predifined for most of the popular dPCR systems, but it may be also altered here.

 2. **Data summary**: This panel contains two subpanels. *Summary table* is a tabular summary of dPCR experiments extracted from your data. *Summary charts* present the summary in the graphical form: as a boxplot and a scatterchart.
-Summary data consists of &lambda; values computed using Bhat's (Bhat et al. 2009) and Dube's (Dube et al. 2008) methods as well as the concentration of the template in the sample.
+The summary consists of &lambda; values computed using Bhat's (Bhat et al. 2009) and Dube's (Dube et al. 2008) methods as well as the concentration of the template in the sample.

 3. **Comparison of runs**: Compares &lambda; values of runs using Multiple Ratio Test (Burdukiewicz et. al., 2016).
 The first table contains results of pairwise comparisions between runs.
-Second table assignes runs to the groups.
+Second table assignes runs to the groups (Piepho, 2004).
 The figure presents values of &lambda; for individual runs and their groups.

 4. **Advanced analysis**: Contains specialized analytics tools.
   + *Array spatial analysis* - analyses of spatial randomness of positive partitions distributed over the dPCR array.
 Presents arrays in graphical form.
 Allows regional analysis of the array.